Latvia country profile

 1920 - Soviet Russia recognises Latvian independence.

-1940 - Soviet troops occupy Latvia under the terms of the Nazi-Soviet Pact of August 1939.
-Latvia is incorporated into the Soviet Union, along with neighbouring Estonia and Latvia, after fraudulent elections.
-Mass deportations of Latvians to Siberia and Central Asia.
+1940 - Soviet Union annexes Latvia, along with neighbouring Estonia and Latvia.
+Mass deportations to Siberia and Central Asia follow.

 1941 - Nazi Germany invades.
-Some 70,000 Latvian Jews are killed by Nazi death squads and Latvian paramilitary and police units established by the Nazis.
+Some 70,000 Latvian Jews are killed by Nazi death squads and Latvian paramilitary units.

 1944 - Soviet Army returns, heralding further waves of deportations and repression of resistance to Soviet rule.